 From a careful study of Plato's writings it's clear that he participated in and recommended both customary dialectic and theurgical dialectic, neither to the exclusion of the other.
 Theurgical dialectic can be as simple as repeating phrases while meditating, such as: "Thank you Lord God," or "I surrender my life to you, Oh Lord God," or keeping a statue of Plato on your desk, next to which you often place beautiful flowers.

 Serious, philosophical contemplation of God's gift to humans of eternal being produces in a sensitive person with genuine integrity and reverence a stupendous, overwhelming sense of profound awe and heart-felt gratitude.
 7

-Theurgy, like all procedures, tends to become mere routinized clap-trap or mumbo-jumbo--a person mindlessly repeating a verbal or ceremonial action--unless the person works to retain genuine self-awareness and integrity of effort.
+Theurgy, like all procedures, can become mere routinized clap-trap or mumbo-jumbo--a person mindlessly repeating a verbal or ceremonial action--unless the person works to retain genuine self-awareness and integrity of effort.
 The first two examples of theurgy above are deliberately crafted to involve the person speaking in the first person to divinity, to remind her that she is present in the action and is, by speaking to divinity, placing herself in the presence of the divine.
 The keynotes of authentic theurgy are self-awareness, genuineness, and integrity--Stay Awake!.

 When we achieve entry into the Divine Life, we come to understand human life from the perspective of the Divine:

 - The physical world is itself a divulgence of the higher world of Forms (Ideal Archetypes).

 - The Divine has the power to make use of all human actions, both positive and negative, to assist us in our personal and collective evolution.